hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral/home.md

 ---
 <a id="top"></a>

-HPE Ezmeral Software is a unified platform that streamlines AI and Generative AI development and deployment.
-Its open architecture enables organizations to build and deploy AI solutions efficiently, while its flexible deployment options support hybrid cloud environments.

-It accomplishes this was a comprehensive suite of tools for data management, model training, and inference, that allows organizations to address common AI challenges like data heterogeneity, security compliance, and scalability.
+HPE Ezmeral Software is a unified platform that streamlines AI and GenAI development and deployment.
+Its open architecture and flexible deployment options empower organizations to efficiently build and deploy AI solutions across hybrid cloud environments.
+By providing a comprehensive suite of tools for data management, model training, and inference, HPE Ezmeral Software helps address common AI challenges such as data heterogeneity, security compliance, scalability, and management of a diverse ecosystem of AI tools.

 HPE Ezmeral Software is composed of two components: